 On the other hand, sending out an email every couple of months will barely succeed in connecting the school and home.
 Instead, try to keep a regular schedule for reaching out to your parents to keep them promptly well-informed.

-Typically, once a month is ideal.
+Typically, once or twice a month is ideal.
 Anything more frequent than that will have you struggling to fill out the space in your newsletter and striving to find things to say.

 Newsletter Content Ideas

 So you have a great design in mind but now what?
 What kind of content do you use to fill in the blank pages?
 Check out these ideas for inspiration.

 A calendar of events may just be the most important thing you can put into your child care center’s newsletter.
 Are there field trips coming up soon?
 Is it someone’s birthday next month?
 Maybe there’s a special guest coming by to read stories to the kids.
 Keep parents in the loop with a calendar listing out the plans for the month so they can be as prepared as you are.

 2. Helpful Links & Reminders